-I have moved back to London and am busy unpacking my paints and brushes, ready for my next projects.
+I have moved back to London and am busy trying to find a new studio space ready for my next projects.
 Don’t hesitate to contact me if you want to discuss commissioning a new artwork and would like to see some examples of my work.

 I specialise in portrait commissions.
 There is plenty of information elsewhere on this website about how to commission a painting, and how much it will cost.
 To find out more click on any of the links below, or get in touch via the email address on the Contact Page.